-Every week we break the kids up into teams randomly and give them a set of rules and challenges.
+Every week we break the kids up into teams randomly and give them a set of rules for their new STEM challenge.
+The red cup STEM challenge worked really well with a large group – this is how we implemented it in the classroom.

 At the beginning of the class we broke the kids into teams.
 We typically run 35-40 kids a class period, breaking into teams makes the class more manageable.
 The teams are completely random, and each week the kids are paired with a new group and new challenges.